 Orcas are sometimes called Sea Wolves.
 They are like wolves in that they live and hunt in a close family unit or pack.
 Wolves and Orcas are believed to be able to transform back and forth.
 They are also closely related to humans and are thought of as protectors and healers of humans.
 It’s believed Humans that have transformed into Orcas sometimes swim close to shore when they miss their old life.
 It’s good luck to be splashed by an Orca.

-Check our our full selection of hand painted bentboxes like this Killer Whale and Eagle design by Gyauustees.
+Check our our full selection of hand carved and painted bentboxes like this Killer Whale and Eagle design by Gyauustees.

 The Frog can live in and travel between two worlds, on the earth and under the water, and also in the natural world and the supernatural.
 He is a helper to Shamans.
 He is a great communicator and his songs have spiritual and magical qualities.
 The Frog is associated with copper and wealth, and also with water, springtime and renewal.
 The Frog announces the end of the winter dance season.
 The final Snowflakes turn to Frogs when they touch the ground.